uber/nebula.gl/docs/api-reference/layers/editable-geojson-layer.md

 * `modify`: user can move existing points, add intermediate points along lines, and remove points.

+* `drawPoint`: user can draw a `Point` feature by clicking positions to add.

+  * If no feature is selected, clicking will create a new `Point` feature.

 * `drawLineString`: user can draw a `LineString` feature by clicking positions to add.

   * If no feature is selected, clicking will create a new feature `Point` feature and select it (by passing its index as `updatedSelectedFeatureIndexes`).